 If one was to accept the concept of abrogation within the Quran, such that some verses abrogate other verses, then that in itself is a contradiction.
 This is because that means that the verses contradict one another, and therefore, one verse is needed to be used to overrule the other.

-A better approach in studying the Quran, is considering that the Quran is a complete book, such that we do not take a single verse of the Quran in isolation, but consider the verse in conjunction with all the other verses of the Quran.
-Then if we can come up with a understanding the first quesiton we ask ourselves is: “does this understanding cause a contradiction in any of the verses of the Quran?”
-If the answer is, “yes” then this means there is an error with our understanding and it needs to be reassesed or refined.
+A better approach in studying the Quran is considering that the Quran is a complete book, such that we do not take a single verse of the Quran in isolation but consider the verse in conjunction with all the other verses of the Quran.
+Then if we can come up with an understanding, the first question we ask ourselves is: “does this understanding cause a contradiction in any of the verses of the Quran?”
+If the answer is, “yes” then this means there is an error with our understanding, and therefore it needs to be reassessed or refined.